-All persons working on Esc/MW are expected to pay due care and attention to potential hazards, make provision for the proper use of safeguards and follow defined working procedures if accidents and ill health are to be avoided; this is particularly important as those working on an Esc/MW are likely to be working in areas not accessible to passengers and will not therefore be fully protected by those safeguards built into an Esc/MW for the benefit of passengers.
+All persons working on Esc/MW are expected to pay due care and attention to potential hazards, make provision for the proper use of safeguards and follow defined working procedures so that accidents and ill health can be avoided.
+This is particularly important as those working on an Esc/MW are likely to be working in areas not accessible to passengers and will not therefore be fully protected by those safeguards built into an Esc/MW for the benefit of passengers.

-The effectiveness of such safe working procedures will be substantially improved if persons working on Esc/MW are able to benefit from features which are inherent to machinery manufactured/installed in accordance with the prevailing Singapore Standards SS 626 : Code of Practice for design, installation and maintenance of escalators and moving walks.
-A crucial element in securing safe working is the initial training given to personnel, backed by subsequent experience and additional training for aspects of the work.
+The effectiveness of such safe working procedures will be substantially improved if persons working on Esc/MW are able to benefit from features which are inherent in machinery manufactured/installed in accordance with the prevailing Singapore Standards SS 626: Code of Practice for design, installation and maintenance of escalators and moving walks.
+A crucial element in securing safe working is the initial training given to personnel, backed by subsequent experience and additional training for this aspect of the work.